statopt/static-optimizer-wp/readme.txt

 Bugs?
 Suggestions?
 If you want a faster response contact us through our website's contact form at https://statopt.com and not through the support tab of this plugin or WordPress forums.
-We don't get notified when such requests get posted in the forums.

 = Author =